US intelligence blames Saudi prince for Khashoggi murder | DW | 26.02.2021

 "The Crown Prince viewed Khashoggi as a threat to the Kingdom and broadly supported using violent measures if necessary to silence him," the report said.

-Seven members of Salman’s aides, known as the Rapid Intervention Force (RIF), contributed to killing Khashoggi with the crown prince’s blessings, according to the report.
+Seven members of Salman’s aides and guards, known as the Rapid Intervention Force (RIF), contributed to killing Khashoggi with the crown prince’s blessings, according to the report.

 The document cites Salman's power over Saudi intelligence and security forces since 2017.